Onefootball/swift-style-guide/README.markdown

 ## Closure Expressions

 Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
 Give the closure parameters descriptive names.
+In some cases it is preferable to write a single closure expression as a parameter if it is is not obvious what it does from a context.

 **Preferred:**
 ```swift